esport-hatcher/stack/README.md

 ## Getting Started

-In orde to make everything working, you'll have to follow some steps
+In order to make everything working, you'll have to follow some steps

 ### Prerequisites